Understanding the Suicide Clause in Life Insurance

 Coverage After the Exclusion Period Ends

 Once the two-year exclusion period expires, life insurance policies typically provide full coverage for suicide deaths.
-After this critical milestone, beneficiaries are entitled to receive the complete death benefit payout, just as they would for any other covered cause of death.
+After this milestone, beneficiaries are entitled to receive the complete death benefit payout, just as they would for any other covered cause of death.

 This change represents a significant shift in policy protection.
 The suicide clause essentially expires, and the policy becomes fully enforceable for all causes of death that aren't specifically excluded for other reasons in the contract.